UPDATED FEB 21, 2020

 Portland’s yoga scene is endless — our city's studios offer classes at different paces, temperatures, and styles.
 But in case you're not sure where to start, this guide will help you discover your new favorite yoga class.

-For a truly zen experience, check out Love Hive Yoga on Burnside, NE Fremont, and in Woodstock.
+For a truly zen experience, check out Love Hive Yoga on Burnside, NE Fremont, and Woodstock.
 The community at both is exceptionally warm and welcoming, making it the perfect place for yoga newbies who may be a bit nervous.
-Many of the classes are Vinyasa-based and are a bit gentler than your average flow, but in a good way — you’ll leave feeling relaxed, rejuvenated, and ready to conquer the world.
+Classes are both heated and unheated, and most are Vinyasa-based.
+These flows are a bit gentler than your average class, but in a good way — you’ll leave feeling relaxed, rejuvenated, and ready to conquer the world.

-With locations all over the city, CorePower is the perfect place to turn up the heat on your practice because here, you won't find a slow and meditative yoga experience.
-Instead, they're kicking things up a notch, offering high-powered heated and non-heated sweat sessions that mix together cardio, strength training, and traditional yoga poses to achieve a soothing-yet-heart-pounding workout (we didn’t think it was possible either).
-No worries if you're still new to the game, though, their classes are categorized based on skill level, so they've got you whether you're a beginner still trying to get the hang of things or an veteran yogi moving through your practice with ease.
+With locations all over the city, national chain CorePower is the perfect place to turn up the heat on your practice.
+You won't find a slow and meditative yoga experience here, they're kicking things up a notch, offering high-powered heated and non-heated sweat sessions that mix together cardio, strength training, and traditional yoga poses to achieve a soothing-yet-heart-pounding workout (we didn’t think it was possible either).
+No worries if you're still new to the game, though, their classes are categorized based on skill level.
+They've got you whether you're a beginner still trying to get the hang of things or a veteran yogi moving through your practice with ease.

 Easily one of the most beautiful yoga spaces in Portland, you’ll instantly feel blissed out lying underneath the amazing ceiling of lanterns at this studio.
 Not just a pretty face, this NE spot boasts a schedule full of variety offering Vinyasa, Yin, candlelight restorative, and more.
 And if you’re feeling like mixing up your yoga practice, Namaste on Williams has you covered with regular special events and classes like SUP, silent disco, and rooftop yoga.